 Rich and Creamy Fettuccine Alfredo

-• Heavy Whipping Cream – Heavy cream creates rich flavor and a luxurious consistency.
-Learn about the best Heavy Whipping Cream Substitutes here.
+• Heavy Whipping Cream – Heavy cream adds rich flavor and contributes to its luxurious consistency.
+Refer to my guide for Heavy Whipping Cream Substitutes.

-• Minced Garlic – Fresh or minced garlic from the produce section at the store.
+• Minced Garlic – Fresh minced garlic is preferable, or substitute minced garlic found in the produce section.

-• Black Pepper – Thick flakes of fresh ground black pepper.
+• Black Pepper – I set my pepper grinder to make thick flakes of fresh ground black pepper.
+It adds amazing flavor, texture and a pop of color.

 How to Make Homemade Alfredo

 1. Prepare Pasta – Bring a large pot of water to a boil.
 Add salt.
-Prepare noodles al dente.
+Cook the noodles until al dente.

 A silver pot full of water on the stove, hand reaching in with salt.Fettuccine noodles in a pan full of boiling water.